-Overall, 2013 had a solid performance from equity and a more lackluster performance from fixed income.
-None of the fixed income funds showed positive results for the year while all of the equity funds showed positive results.
-Equity funds showed positive results ranging from 13.14% to 44.59%, while fixed income results ranged from -8.94% to -2.14%.
-The negative results for fixed income can be directly attributed to changes in the interest environment over the past 12 months.
+Overall, 2014 had a solid performance from fixed income, with the exception of inflation indexed paper, and a more lackluster performance from equity.
+All but one of the fixed income funds showed positive results for the year while around 75% of the equity funds showed positive results.
+Equity funds showed results ranging from -5.51% to +13.35%, while the fixed income results ranged from -1.11% to 8.91%.
+The negative results in funds can be attributed to low inflation and poor performance in growth and international equity sectors.

-The return for investment options in MOST, both Direct and Advisor was positive in all plan equity funds and underlying portfolios.
-The one-year returns of the funds in the Direct Plan, excluding the Interest Accumulation Portfolio ranged from -3.39% (Vanguard Conservative Income Portfolio) to +44.10% (Vanguard Explorer Fund Admiral).
-The returns for all options in the Advisor Plan were similar with a range of -10.18% for the lowest one year return (American Century Inflation Adjusted Bond) and +40.21% (Columbia Small Cap Index Fund) for the best performer.
-Underlying fund performance was similar in that all funds showed similar positive returns for the year.
-Funds with an international component generally outperformed those with only a domestic exposure.
+The one-year returns of the funds in the Direct Plan, excluding the Interest Accumulation Portfolio ranged from -5.77% (Vanguard International Growth Portfolio) to +12.34% (Vanguard Total Stock Market Index Portfolio).
+The returns for all options in the Advisor Plan were similar with a range of -6.61% for the lowest one year return (T. Rowe Price International Growth & Income) and +12.75% (Deutsche Equity 500 Index) for the best performer.
+Underlying fund performance was similar in that the plan showed mixed returns for the year.
+Funds with an international fixed income component generally outperformed those with only a domestic exposure - the reverse was true for underlying funds with an international equity component.

 Treasurer Zweifel's office is responsible for monitoring the relative performance of each of the underlying investment alternatives versus an established benchmark.
 This effectively measures the contribution that the investment manager's expertise has on participants' returns.
-Despite good absolute returns, primarily in equity, for the calendar year, relative performance for most of the funds (6 Direct and 9 Advisor) can best be described as at or below benchmark for the period.
-While Index funds are expected to be at or below benchmark, depending on the extent to which they stray from exact matching of the index, actively managed funds are expected to exceed those benchmarks.
+During calendar year 2014, absolute returns were mixed and relative performance for all but one of the funds (Advisor) can best be described as at or below benchmark for the period.
+While Index funds are expected to be at or below benchmark, depending on the extent to which they stray from exact matching of the index, actively managed funds are expected to exceed those benchmarks, however by and large, the actively managed funds missed those benchmarks this year.
 To summarize, the investment managers' overall contribution to participants' returns was negative, albeit modestly.
-As of year-end, three advisor funds were on the Watch List for negative intermediate-term performance results.
+As of year-end, two advisor funds were on the Watch List for negative intermediate-term performance results, three advisor funds were on the Watch List for short-term performance results, and one advisor fund was on the Watch List for Qualitative Watch (PIMCO).
 All passive (index tracking) funds performed satisfactorily, and experienced low tracking error of returns versus their relevant indices.